What Is A White Paper in Marketing?

 People are generally cynical when interacting with marketing content.
 The fact that white papers are fact based, adds to the credibility of their content.

 • Ensure that your white paper is easily available.
-Your white paper is only effective if it is read widely.
+Your white paper marketing is only effective if the paper is read widely.
 A lot of effort goes into creating white papers; ensure that it is as widely distributed.

-One of the best ways of distributing a whitepaper is to give it as a free download in your main site, as well as any landing pages for the product that is covered by the white paper.
+One of the best ways of distributing a whitepaper is to give it as a free download in your main site, as well as any landing pages for the product that is covered by the white paper marketing campaign.

 • Do not turn it into an advertisement.
 Maintain the overall professional tone of the white paper to maintain its credibility.
 While there will be a temptation to include more ‘sales’ content in your whitepaper, you need to fight that urge.